I get asked this every day so here is my answer as to how I do it after 19 books (and counting).

 For each thing I learned I had problems, I solved them, and then I can tell the many ways I solved them.

-And finally it all clicked together and I made a little something of my life but I’m still constantly improving.
+And finally it all clicked together and I made a little something of my life.
+But I’m still constantly improving.

 What does this have to do with writing a book?

-I will tell you because this is the key to writing a book:
+Everything.
+Because this is the key to writing a book:

-A) HAVE A PROBLEM
+A) HAVE A PROBLEM.

-If it’s a non-fiction book, then either you have a problem or some historical figure has a problem.
+If it’s a nonfiction book, then either you have a problem or some historical figure has a problem.